jastice/proptests/props.md

 * appending a reverse to itself creates a palindrome
 * ...

-For such home-grown recursive parameterized data structures, we need a more complex generator More complex example: Recursive parameterized data structures, such as a linked list ...
+For such home-grown recursive parameterized data structures, we need a more complex generator.

+More involved example: Recursive parameterized data structures, such as a linked list ...

       implicit def arbConsList[T](implicit a: Arbitrary[T]): Arbitrary[ConsList[T]] = {